 For Faculty and Staff

-The Notice and Respond: Assisting Students in Distress workshops were developed as part of a broad public health approach to help our campus community understand the potential role they play in maintaining campus mental health.
+Notice and Respond: Assisting Students in Distress was developed as part of a broad public health approach to help our campus community understand the potential role they play in maintaining campus mental health.
 The interactive workshop uses a combination of learning modalities to learn how to recognize and respond to a range of mental health issues including suicide.
 The staff and faculty version models an effective interaction between a faculty member and a distressed student.
-Participants explore common concerns that may present barriers to taking action, and learn why a proactive response is vitally important.
+Participants explore common concerns that may present barriers to taking action and learn why a proactive response is vitally important.

 Facilitators: Health Education and Prevention Staff